markterweele/windows-itpro-docs/windows/deployment/update/includes/wufb-reports-admin-center-permissions.md

 <!--This file is shared by updates/wufb-reports-enable.md and the update/wufb-reports-admin-center.md articles.
 Headings may be driven by article context.  -->
 Accessing Windows Update for Business reports typcially requires permissions from multiple sources including:

-- [Microsoft Entra ID](/azure/active-directory/roles/custom-overview) or [Intune](/mem/intune/fundamentals/role-based-access-control): Used for managing Windows Update client policies services through Microsoft Graph API, such as enrolling into reports
+- [Microsoft Entra ID](/azure/active-directory/roles/custom-overview) or [Intune](/mem/intune/fundamentals/role-based-access-control): Used for managing Windows Update client policies through Microsoft Graph API, such as enrolling into reports
 - [Azure](/azure/role-based-access-control/overview): Used for controlling access to Azure resources through Azure Resource Management, such as access to the Log Analytics workspace
 - [Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles): Manages access to the Microsoft 365 admin center, which allows only users with certain Microsoft Entra roles access to sign in